mkamburdev/mkamburdev/README.md

 Hi, I'm Muhammed 👋, a passionate and versatile Web Developer with prior experience in the IT world, who recently enhanced my skills by completing an intensive study program in Germany.

-Currently, I’m interning at [Digital Career Institute](https://digitalcareerinstitute.org/), where I’m working on the [Fellow Program](https://github.com/DCI-Fellow-Program), a MERN stack project I developed during my Weiterbildung training.
+Currently, I’m interning at [Digital Career Institute](https://digitalcareerinstitute.org/), where I’m working on the [Fellow Program](https://github.com/DCI-Fellow-Program), a MERN stack project I developed during further education training.
 I am focused on enhancing its features, optimizing performance, and improving the overall user experience.

 - **Frontend** `JavaScript`, `TypeScript`, `React`, `Redux`, `Sass`, `TailwindCSS` <br>
 - **Backend** `Node.js`, `Express.js`, `MongoDB`<br>